hooniedh/navigation/README.md

 # navigation
-This is my solution to Udicity reinfocement learning nanodegree **Navigation** project.
+This is my solution to Udacity reinforcement learning nanodegree **Navigation** project.
 Deep Q networks are used.
 ### environment
 The environment is provided by Udacity and it is made from the Unity ML agent (https://github.com/Unity-Technologies/ml-agents).
-The agent navigates the environmnet while eating yellow and blue bananas.
+The agent navigates the environment while eating yellow and blue bananas.
 - The environment returns 37 floats as the states in each step.
 - There are four actions available to the agent
   - 0: walk forward